Podcast Q & A (Revised March 2020)

 Some of the larger podcasts (with millions of downloads) such as The Daily and Pod Save America can get big national buys from companies like ZipRecruiter and Squarespace.
 You won’t get to that level overnight.
 Once you establish yourself, you might be able to get a smaller sponsor in your city or in your area of expertise.
 The most effective type of podcast advertising comes from a traditional radio idea, the “live read” or “endorsement.”
 A host reads about a product or talks about his or her own experience with it, and the authority in the voice and relationship with a listener can be leveraged for credibility and success.

-Additionally, podcast revenue DOUBLED to $314 million in 2017, and that trend will continue.
+Podcasting is forecast to be a $1 billion industry in 2020.
 Would you rather get in on a growing industry or play catch up?

 What are some misconceptions about podcasts?